karl/shopping-basket-test/README.md

 On this page will be a link or button leading to the checkout page.

 The product information should be retrieved from the server by your app.
 The endpoint is `GET http://localhost:5000/api/products`.
-More detailed API documentation is available in [api.md](api.md).
+More detailed API documentation is available in [the swagger documentation](http://localhost:5000/api-docs/) whent the server is running.

 ### Checkout page